THINGS TO SEE AND DO

 Garden and Grounds

-Don't forget to wander around the Victorian walled garden with its espaliered fruit trees, and explore the wider parkland with its historic trees, many planted by Prince Albert.
+The ornate terrace gardens, renovated in 2016–17 as part of a major conservation project, are a riot of tulips in spring.
+The mild Mediterranean climate allows stunning bedding displays in summer.
+Wander the Victorian walled garden with its espaliered fruit trees, and explore the wider parkland with its historic trees, many planted by Prince Albert.

 Food and Drink